isomiki/website/app/posts/004-how-to-create-rails-hotwire-app.md

 The app will automatically show changes when you edit your `.html.erb` files.
 But if you make changes to other things then you need to restart your server (Stop it with `ctrl+c` and then run `bin/rails server`).

-For some changes (e.g. CSS files, JS files, adding new dependencies) you should also clean out precompiled and cached assets and generate new ones, like this:
+For some changes, e.g. CSS files, JS files, adding new dependencies, you should also clean out precompiled and cached assets and generate new ones, like this:

 ```bash
 bin/rails assets:clobber && bin/rails assets:precompile